chrisarridge/Ikuchi/README.md

 Just copy the `Ikuchi` `source` folder somewhere on your machine.
 The folder can be renamed.
 The `Ikuchi.html` file must be in the same location as the `js` and `css` folders.

 ## Licence
-Copyright (C) 2019 Chris Arridge and Lancaster University
+Copyright (C) 2019-2020 Chris Arridge, Josh Wiggs and Lancaster University

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software